 Takhtamysheva Gulnara Chingizovna,

-Analysis of the effectiveness of the educational institution
+Analysis of the effectiveness of an educational institution

 Project concept

-it is worth not only not to spare time, effort,
+you should not only spare no time, effort,

-works and all sorts of benefits, but also to donate
+labors and all sorts of benefits, but also to sacrifice

 Michel de Montaigne

-The current state of health of all children, and even more so the mentally retarded, causes serious concern.
-Only 5% of school graduates are practically healthy, 40% of schoolchildren are chronically ill, 50% have morphophysiological abnormalities, instead of acceleration there is deceleration (a 20-fold increase in the number of short people), annually up to 300 thousand young men do not go to military service for medical reasons.
+The current state of health of all children, and especially the mentally retarded, is of serious concern.
+Only 5% of school graduates are practically healthy, 40% of schoolchildren are chronically ill, 50% have morphophysiological deviations, instead of acceleration there is deceleration (a 20-fold increase in the number of short people), every year up to 300 thousand young men do not go to school. military service By medical indications.
 Up to 80% of children suffer from various neuropsychiatric disorders.

-Of course, the reasons for the decline in the level of health are diverse: these are aggravated heredity, environmental problems, and a social crisis.
-The modern school with its increased physical and mental stress often has a sharp negative impact on the weakened body of children, causing maladjustment, provoking the growth of diseases.
-The choice of a healthy lifestyle for a child should be conscious.
-That is why any educational institution should become a "school of a healthy lifestyle" for pupils, where any of their activities (educational, sports, leisure, as well as eating, physical activity, etc.) will be of a health-improving and pedagogical orientation, and contribute to the education of children habits, and then the needs for a healthy lifestyle, the formation of skills for making independent decisions regarding the maintenance and strengthening of one's health.
+Of course, the reasons for the decline in health are manifold: family history, environmental problems, and social crisis.
+Modern school, with its increased physical and mental stress, often has a dramatic impact on children’s weakened bodies. negative impact, causing disadaptation, provoking the growth of diseases.
+The choice of a healthy lifestyle for a child must be conscious.
+That is why, any general educational institution should become a “healthy lifestyle school” for students, where any of their activities (educational, sports, leisure, as well as eating, physical activity, etc.) will have a health-improving and pedagogical orientation, and will contribute to the education of children habits, and then the needs for a healthy lifestyle, the formation of skills for making independent decisions regarding maintaining and strengthening one’s health.

-The relevance of a healthy lifestyle (HLS) is caused by both an increase and a change in the nature of stress on the body in the conditions of modern life, which is associated with an increase in environmental, psychological and technogenic risks.
-Stress, malnutrition, physical inactivity, telemania, passion for computer games, "bad" habits accompany the life of a modern person.
+The relevance of a healthy lifestyle (HLS) is caused by both an increase and a change in the nature of stress on the body in conditions modern life, which is associated with an increase in environmental, psychological and man-made risks.
+Stress, poor nutrition, physical inactivity, TV addiction, passion for computer games, and “bad” habits accompany the life of a modern person.

-The concept of "healthy lifestyle" has not yet been clearly defined.
-Representatives of the philosophical and sociological direction (P. A. Vinogradov, B. S. Erasov, O. A. Milshtein, V. A. Ponomarchuk, V. I. Stolyarov, etc.) consider a healthy lifestyle as a global social problem, an integral part of the life of society as a whole.
+The concept of “healthy lifestyle” has not yet been clearly defined.
+Representatives of the philosophical and sociological direction (P. A. Vinogradov, B. S. Erasov, O. A. Milshtein, V. A. Ponomarchuk, V. I. Stolyarov, etc.) consider a healthy lifestyle as a global social problem, an integral part of life of society as a whole.
 In the psychological and pedagogical direction (G. P. Aksenov, V. K. Balsevich, M. Ya.
-Vilensky, R. Dittles, I. O. Martynyuk, L. S. Kobelyanskaya, etc.), healthy lifestyle is considered from the point of view of consciousness, human psychology, motivation.
-There are other points of view (for example, biomedical), but there is no sharp line between them, since they are aimed at solving one problem - improving the health of the individual.
+Vilensky, R. Ditls, I. O. Martynyuk, L. S. Kobelyanskaya, etc.) healthy lifestyle is considered from the point of view of consciousness, human psychology, motivation.
+There are other points of view (for example, medical and biological), but there is no sharp line between them, since they are aimed at solving one problem - improving the health of the individual.

-Health - the category of reserves of life, the viability of a person as an integral being in the unity of his bodily and mental characteristics.
-Such reserves, viability are formed in the process of education.
-And this is the area of pedagogy.
-So, health is a pedagogical category.
+Health - the category of reserves of life, the vitality of a person as an integral being in the unity of his bodily and mental characteristics.
+Such reserves and vitality are formed in the process of education.
+And this is the field of pedagogy.
+This means that health is a pedagogical category.
 Health is either strengthened or lost in the process of raising a person in the family and school.

-From the foregoing, we can conclude that the current situation is complex and requires immediate action.
-In order to preserve the health of the child, it is necessary to unite the efforts of all adults surrounding him (parents, teachers, educators, doctors, etc.) in order to create an atmosphere around him filled with the needs, traditions and habits of a healthy lifestyle.
-Thus, a certain culture of behavior and an appropriate lifestyle is formed from an early age.
+From all of the above, we can conclude that the current situation is complex and requires immediate action.
+In order to preserve the health of a child, it is necessary to unite the efforts of all the adults around him (parents, teachers, educators, doctors, etc.), in order to create around him an atmosphere filled with the needs, traditions and habits of a healthy lifestyle.
+Thus, with early years a certain culture of behavior and a corresponding lifestyle are formed.

-And if the solution to the problem of healthy lifestyles is not addressed today, then there will be “probably” no one to think about it tomorrow.
-The priority areas in the work of the teaching staff were: maintaining and strengthening the health of schoolchildren, educating the internal need to lead a healthy lifestyle.Analyzing the current situation, there was a need to revise the formation of a healthy lifestyle and createthe healthy lifestyle program.
+And if the problem of a healthy lifestyle is not addressed today, then “perhaps” there will be no one to think about it tomorrow.
+Priority areas of work teaching staff steel: maintaining and strengthening the health of schoolchildren, nurturing the internal need to lead a healthy lifestyle.Analyzing the CURRENT situation, there was a need to review the formation of a healthy lifestyle and create“Healthy Lifestyle” program.

 A healthy lifestyle is a prerequisite for the development of other aspects of human life, the achievement of active longevity and the full performance of social functions.
 As the saying goes:“Health is not everything, but everything without health is nothing.”

-Healthy lifestyle elements implemented through a set of actions in all major forms of human life:
+Elements of a healthy lifestyle are implemented through a set of actions in all main forms of human life:

 labor,